Delicious and easy Coleslaw Ramen Chicken Salad in just a few steps with this yummy, less-sugar, recipe that is sure to please the whole family!

 - Mix both mixtures together and toss.
 Cover and chill for several hours before serving.

 Since this recipe has pretty much all of the nutritional food groups, lots of veggies and a decent amount of protein, I consider it a whole meal…but that’s just me.
 I don’t even think you need to make anything to go with it if you want to just serve it as a meal by itself.

 That’s really all that I have to share today.

 Thanks so much for stopping by my blog!
 If you liked what you saw, please make sure to share it via social media!

 P.S.
 Check out my entire Salads and Dressings” section here.
 You may also be interested in browsing “All Of My Recipes”.

-Here are five clickable pics to some of my other posts that you are going to LOVE:
+Here are links to some of my other posts that you are going to LOVE:

 *Reposts: Please note that this idea/post was originally posted to this website on 04/17/2018 but it was in great need of a refresh, so it now is more user friendly/shareable with an interactive, free printable recipe card.